Kitware/paraviewweb/documentation/content/docs/overview.md

 ## LightViz

-The LightViz application aims to provide a simpiler, more intuitive and interactive scientific visualization utility, which could be easily adapted specific data and tasks.
+The LightViz application aims to provide a simpiler, more intuitive and interactive scientific visualization utility, which could be easily adapted to specific data and tasks.
 Have we succeeded?
-It probably needs an few iterations between user studies and re-engineering.
-What it currently does is provide the end-user with about eight simplified modules to ParaView’s most utilized visualization techniques or filters.
-Modules can be exposed or removed through a ison configuration file, and creating new modules from existing ParaView filters is trivial.
+It probably needs few iterations between user studies and re-engineering.
+What it currently does is providing the end-user with about eight simplified modules to ParaView’s most utilized visualization techniques or filters.
+Modules can be exposed or removed through a json configuration file, and creating new modules from existing ParaView filters is trivial.

 All the components LightViz requires to build the UI as well as the WebSocket connectivity to the ParaView server is delivered through ParaViewWeb, the JavaScript library.